FOREX-Dollar struggles on soft data, sterling awaits election

 By Ian Chua and Hideyuki Sano

-SYDNEY/TOKYO, May 7 The dollar languished near its lowest levels in over two months against a basket of major currencies on Thursday, under renewed pressure from disappointing U.S. data, while sterling braced for volatile trading ahead of an unpredictable UK election.
+SYDNEY/TOKYO, May 7 The dollar languished near its lowest levels in over two months against a basket of major currencies on Thursday, under renewed pressure from disappointing U.S. data, while a further spike in German bond yields supported the euro.

 Figures on Wednesday showed U.S. private sector employers in April hired the fewest workers in more than a year, raising a red flag for nonfarm payrolls due on Friday.